-It may take 6 months to finish your PPL ground school if you self-study.
+If you self-study, it may take six months to finish your PPL ground school.

 The structured ground training in a PART 141 flight school is accelerated.
-Students complete the ground lessons within a month and it becomes overwhelming for the student pilots occasionally.
+Students complete the ground lessons within a month, which becomes overwhelming for the student pilots.

 How long does it take for the actual flight training?

 According to the FAA, one must fly at least 40 hours before applying for a private pilot license.

 Having forty hours in an airplane is not always adequate for PPL applications.

 A student pilot needs at least 5~10 hours of solo flight before a private pilot license application.

 It is common for student pilots to fly 55 hours on average before they are ready for a private pilot license application.